 We help you devise a program of study that reflects your interests and supports your career goals.
 Best of all, we will work with you to establish an optimum schedule that fits into your life.
 You may enroll on a part-time or full-time basis, and our courses are offered in the evening, all year long.

-Visit the 2013-2014 School of Graduate Studies catalog counseling and psychological services, master of science page for more course details and program requirements.
+Visit the 2014-2015 School of Graduate Studies catalog Counseling, Master of Science page for more course details and program requirements.

 We offer four specializations